Skip to content

 What Causes Blurred Vision with Myopia?

-For you to see clearly, light rays must first travel through the front layers of the eye (the cornea and lens).
 The cornea and lens work together to focus the light so it lands on the back layer of the eye, called the retina.
 The retina then sends a signal to your brain that allows you to see.
-For patients with myopia, the cornea may be too steeply curved, or your eye may be longer front to back than normal.
-In either case, the light rays focus in front of the retina, causing blurry vision in the distance.
+For patients with myopia, the cornea may be too steeply curved, or the eye may be longer front to back than usual.

-Habits that can exacerbate this condition include reading in dimly lit areas, spending too much time on electronic devices, and not taking breaks from near-work.
+Habits that can exacerbate this condition include reading in dimly lit areas, spending excessive time on electronic devices, and failing to take breaks from near-work.
+Increased screen time can cause eye strain, which is a common symptom in children with myopia.
 Be aware of these habits, and limit your time spent on them to maintain good eye health and reduce the chances of developing nearsightedness.
-You should also encourage spending more time outdoors as sunlight exposure can lower the risk of this condition.

 Common Symptoms of Myopia in Children